matkoniecz/tactile_patterns/README.md

 ## Laser cut wood

+Plywood is commonly used for laser cutters.

 There are two major problems with using wood (plywood) engraved with laser cutter.

 First is charring, this can be avoided by engraving in multiple passes with reduced power rather than one pass with high power.

 Second is that inherent wood texture is often masking shapes created by laser engraving.
-This is more problematic with such production method, as wood is not polished.
+This is more problematic with laser engraving compared to other potential production methods.

 Note that raster engraving are often optimalized for how generated works looks like.
 Requirements for tactile materials may differ.
-For example in LightBurn typically recommended Jarvis is inferior to grayscale setting.
+For example in LightBurn typically recommended Jarvis is the best for something that will be looked at, not touched.
+For tactile patterns grayscale setting is superior.
 Jarvis may look well, but produces rough texture, with fine elements that are crushed on touch, with very poor recognizability of overall shape.

 TODO: include example settings in LightBurn